miladino43/microgreet/README.md

 - Add nginx infront of service
 - create the network with cloudformation (vpc, subnet)
 - create a hosted zone on route53 and separate the nginx service from the greeting service
+- take in image tags as parameters in the cloudformation